 * Here, respondents who belong to a single-adult household are weighted twice as much as those belonging to a two-adult household, such that the number represents the average across households.

-1 Source: Fevang, E., Figenbaum, E., Fridstrøm, L., Halse, A. H., Hauge, K. E., Johansen, B. G., & Raaum, O. (2021).
+1 Source: The national travel survey 2023.
+2 Source: Fevang, E., Figenbaum, E., Fridstrøm, L., Halse, A. H., Hauge, K. E., Johansen, B. G., & Raaum, O. (2021).
 Who goes electric?
 The anatomy of electric car ownership in Norway.
 Transportation Research Part D: Transport and Environment, 92, 102727.

 Most of the pilot survey respondents (91.6%) own a car, compared to 74.9% of the main survey respondents.
 The main survey sample has lower household car ownership and access compared to the national average, while the pilot survey sample is higher and closer to the national average.